-Both females (sows) and males (boars) can be neutered.
-Costs for neutering guinea pigs vary, but the operation will normally cost around $60 per guinea pig.
+Females (sows) can be spayed and male guinea pigs (boars) can be neutered.
+Costs for spaying and neutering guinea pigs vary, but the operation will normally cost around $60 per pet.
 Bear in mind that you'll only need to neuter one of the sexes if the aim is simply to prevent unwanted pregnancies.

-Any operation is stressful for a guinea pig and not without its dangers, so if possible you should keep guinea pigs in single-sex combinations.
-This precludes the possibility of GP babies; although remember that segregation should never result in a single guinea pig being kept on its own.
-They always need company.
+Both sows and boars require a surgical operation to get either spayed or neutered.
+Any operation is stressful for a guinea pig and not without its dangers, so if possible, you should keep guinea pigs in single-sex combinations.
+This precludes the possibility of guinea pig babies.
+This being said, segregation should never result in a single cavy being kept on its own.
+Guinea pigs always need company.

-Female guinea pigs can become stressed when pregnant, and when confronted with hungry youngsters.
-Severe birth complications are not uncommon either.
-So, if you want young guinea pigs it may be best to consider adopting them.
-At any given time there are hundreds of guinea pigs of all breeds and ages looking for new owners in shelters across every State, so adopt rather than breed!
+Female guinea pigs can become stressed when pregnant and when confronted with hungry youngsters.
+Severe birth complications are not uncommon for guinea pigs either.
+If you want younger guinea pigs it may be best to consider adopting them from one of the many guinea pigs breeds currently in shelters across the country.